 The Best Cheap Minimalist Watch? | Timex Fairfield Review

-In this article, we take a look at the watch, what it offers, and how it compares to the competition.
+In this Timex Fairfield review, we take a look at the watch, what it offers, and how it compares to the competition.

 Both the NATO and regular straps I’ve tried with these watches were made of genuine leather.
 This is a low-grade leather; which is totally expected at this price point.
 These straps have performed as I imagined over the last few months, but don’t expect them to last several years.
-The regular straps do feature the quick release tabs, which makes changing the straps incredibly easy.
+The regular straps do feature the quick release tabs, which makes doing a Timex Fairfield strap change incredibly easy.